11x vs AiSDR vs Artisan: Fully Autonomous AI SDR Replacement Comparison 2026

 11x users praise the "sleek, clean interface, easy to navigate" design and note that the team "takes issues seriously."
 However, feedback also notes that output "can feel generic and expensive at times," with limited handling of complex objections and personalization constraints.

-Artisan wins for high-volume broad outbound targeting mid-market and enterprise prospects, using Ava's autonomous end-to-end prospecting from a 300M+ database at a cost lower than headcount.
-AiSDR wins for quality-focused pipeline generation with narrow TAM preservation, leveraging Live AI for precise lead research and deeply personalized messaging without burning lists.
-11x wins for custom-priced multichannel outbound when teams need both email and LinkedIn sequences, though it requires external CRM integration and weeks of onboarding.
+Artisan is the stronger fit for high-volume broad outbound targeting mid-market and enterprise prospects, using Ava's autonomous end-to-end prospecting from a 300M+ database (per vendor claims) at a cost lower than headcount.
+AiSDR is the stronger fit for quality-focused pipeline generation with narrow TAM preservation, leveraging Live AI for precise lead research and deeply personalized messaging without burning lists.
+11x is the stronger fit for custom-priced multichannel outbound when teams need both email and LinkedIn sequences, though it requires external CRM integration and weeks of onboarding.

 11x offers custom multichannel sequences—email and LinkedIn—but requires external CRM integration (Salesforce, HubSpot, Pipedrive) and 14 days of onboarding.
 For teams with 50+ employees willing to commit to custom pricing, Alice automates repetitive prospecting tasks with exceptional support.
-However, the rigid workflows, limited complex objection handling, and 70-80% three-month churn rate suggest this is best for teams with dedicated sales ops resources to manage and refine sequences continuously.
+However, the rigid workflows, limited complex objection handling, and high early churn rates suggest this is best for teams with dedicated sales ops resources to manage and refine sequences continuously.

 Use case decision matrix: